 You see, with rare exceptions, criminal hacks on a website are no longer about the website itself.
 Defacing hacked websites went out with the ark (figuratively speaking!)

-The purpose is to get control of that website.
+The purpose is to get control of that website, so the hackers can add it to their assets.

-To give you an example of why the hackers want control: A Denial of Service attack on a website is not actually a hack of the target site.
+A Denial of Service attack on a website is not actually an attack on the website itself.

-The target website is simply flooded with so many requests (thousands per second) that it brings down the server.
+The target website is simply flooded with so many requests (thousands per second) that it brings down the server, which crashes the site.

 But in order to carry out the Denial of Service attack the hackers need tools.